abtzpro/QuaintQuanta/README.md

 # QuaintQuanta
-Quantum Machine Learning (QML) in Python
+Quantum Machine Learning (QML) AI in Python

 This repository contains the QuaintQuanta (QQ.py) Python script demonstrating the application of Quantum Machine Learning (QML) to solve a classification problem using both quantum and classical machine learning methods.